-The number of food insecure individuals in Waldo County is NOT declining.
-On the contrary.
-During the last three years, Belfast Soup Kitchen increased the meals served from 14,000 to 21,000 and we have outgrown our rented space.
+From 2017 to 2019, Belfast Soup Kitchen increased the meals served from 14,000 to 21,000 and we had outgrown our rented space.
 We searched for an existing building to purchase and renovate but none were adequate to meet our needs.
-Fortunately, in response to a newspaper article in The Free Press, a community member came forth with a generous donation for the purchase of land located at 29 Belmont Avenue in Belfast that allowed us to move forward with our vision for a new 3500 square foot building.
+Fortunately, in response to a newspaper article in The Free Press, a community member came forth with a generous donation for the purchase of land located at 31 Belmont Avenue in Belfast that allowed us to move forward with our vision for a new 3500 square foot building.

 One Step Closer

-Thanks to a few generous donors, we were able to begin the planning and design of our new home.
-We have purchased land, obtained a grant for remediation and site development, received approval from the Belfast Planning Board and our architect 2A architects, llc has designed the building to our functional specifications.
+Thanks to a few generous donors, we were able to begin the planning and design of our new home in early 2019.
+We purchased land, obtained a grant for remediation and site development, received approval from the Belfast Planning Board and our architect 2A architects, llc designed the building to our functional specifications.
 Groundbreaking began in June 2019.

 - Main seating area to accommodate 80+ guests at one seating